Glycine: The secret of longevity

 Role in the body

-- Neurotransmitter: Glycine acts as an inhibitory neurotransmitter, which means it can calm excessive nerve activity.
+1. Neurotransmitter: This amino acid acts as an inhibitory neurotransmitter, which means it can calm excessive nerve activity.
 This is crucial for maintaining a balance between excitation and inhibition in the brain.

-- Protein synthesis: It is incorporated into proteins and plays a role in the biosynthesis of several important compounds, including glutathione.
+2. Protein synthesis: It is a component of proteins and plays a role in the biosynthesis of several important compounds, including glutathione.

 Metabolic effects

-- Regulation of energy metabolism: Glycine is involved in key metabolic processes, helping to regulate the use of energy by cells.
+1. Regulation of energy metabolism: It is involved in key metabolic processes, helping to regulate the use of energy by cells.

-- Tissue growth and repair: By participating in protein synthesis, glycine plays a crucial role in tissue repair and healing.
+2. Tissue growth and repair: By participating in protein synthesis, this amino acid plays a crucial role in tissue repair and healing.

 What influence does glycine have on longevity?